All Next-to-Next-to-Extremal One-Loop Correlators of AdS Supergluons and Supergravitons

 where $1\leftrightarrow3$ means $(S,m,\omega_s)\leftrightarrow (T,n,\omega_t)$, and $C_0$ is an arbitrary constant due to the regularization of the one-loop divergence \cite{Alday:2021ajh}.
 The pole term should vanish in the differential representation, because it is linear in $\omega$ and can never be proportional to $\omega_s\omega_t$.
 Imposing this we find

-which is exactly the same as the result given in \cite{Huang:2023ppy}!
-It is worth noting that, comparing to the method in \cite{Huang:2023ppy}, which relies on very detailed analysis on double-trace spectrum, we get the same result nearly for free, using hidden 8d conformal symmetry as physical input only.
+which is exactly the same as the result given in \cite{Huang:2023ppy}.
+It is worth noting that, comparing to the method in \cite{Huang:2023ppy}, we get the same result nearly for free, using hidden 8d conformal symmetry as physical input only, without any prerequisite of evaluating window OPE data!

 By translating the rational functions in \eqref{eq:FST} to differential operators using \eqref{eq:ruleUV} and \eqref{eq:ruleDUV}, we deduce

 where these operators are

 with